Learn How to Call Shots Without Inspecting the Target

 How to practice spotting shots

-During live fire sessions, watch the front sight during the shot – watch the sight go up and back down during the entire recoil cycle of the gun.
-If you can watch the sight go up and back down while shooting, you’ll be able to recognize the sight alignment at the moment the shot breaks.
+During live fire sessions, pay attention to the front sight during the shot – see the sight go up and back down during the entire recoil cycle of the gun.
+If you can see the sight go up and back down while shooting, you’ll be able to recognize the sight alignment at the moment the shot breaks.

 Next time you’re at the range, pay close attention to your sights and try to call your own shots.